DecisionNeurosciencePsychopathology/fMRI_R/README.md

 New feature:
 - The fsl_pipe function now can use adaptive gfeat template that adjust based on run number and max cope number from differnt models and studys.
 It's now one less step to adjust before running a new study or model!
+- The fsl_pipe now recognize new argument that can be used to split subjects into groups and perform group analysis separately!

 This project is to utilize R to streamline some fMRI processing and offer flexibility of some degrees.